baamenabar/printable-handout-cards/README.md

 I need something to make and print nice handouts for the Pathfinder RPG game I am playing with my kids.

+---

+Simple editor of flash cards/handouts with title, image and text field.
+Text field with markdown sopport.
+Conceived for a DnD campaign, built as an excercise of Vuejs, Typescript and Vuex (redux).

 # Vuejs docs

 remove these later